paolonappi/pn-maven-exercise-001/README.md

 "mvn clean install", cleans the project, builds it, runs tests, packages the artifact, and installs it.
 "mvn clean package", cleans the project, builds it, and packages the artifact.

-5. Update "group id, artifact id.." as you like"
+5. Update "group id, artifact id, name" using you project informations

 6. Invoke mvn commands "mvn clean install", see Maven logs